holtgrewe/tracdox/trac-sphinx/source/Tutorial/FileIO.rst

 * There is a concept called :dox:`StreamConcept` in the SeqAn library that stream data types have to implement.
   There also is the class :dox:`Stream Stream` that provides implementations of the concept together with its specializations.
   (If you want to provide your own Stream implementation, you should specialize the class :dox:`Stream Stream`).
-* Particularly, there are the specializations [dox:GzFileStream GzFileStream] and :dox:`BZ2FileStream BZ2 FileStream` that provide access to compressed files.
+* Particularly, there are the specializations :dox:`GzFileStream` and :dox:`BZ2FileStream BZ2 FileStream` that provide access to compressed files.
 * Furthermore, SeqAn allows to access memory mapped files using the :dox:`MMapString MMap String` specialization.

 The target audience consists of developers (1) who want to learn how to use memory mapped files and compressed streams, or (2) who want to have raw, byte-wise read and write access to files, or (3) who want to get a deeper understanding of the I/O system in the SeqAn library.